Nhlanhla Nene: Other activities

-2008 Chair mishap
+2008 chair mishap

-In 2008 he became an online hit after a 26-second clip of him falling from a chair during a television interview was posted on the video website YouTube.

-The chair malfunction occurred while Nene was answering questions concerning Finance Minister Trevor Manuel's mini-budget on the programme View from the House.
-On the video, the chair cracks audibly, causing Nene to wince, though he kept speaking.
-Twelve seconds after the cracking sound the chair failed catastrophically, causing Nene to fall backwards, his hands grabbing at the desk as the chair collapsed beneath him.
-Presenter Hayde Fitzpatrick managed to keep stone faced as the camera switched quickly to her.
+In 2008, Nene went viral online after a 26-second clip of him falling from his chair while being interviewed on View from the House was uploaded to YouTube.
+The fall occurred while Nene was answering questions on Finance Minister Trevor Manuel's mini-budget.
+During the interview, Nene's chair audibly cracked, causing him to wince though he kept speaking.
+Twelve seconds after the cracking sound, his chair broke completely, causing Nene to fall backwards, his hands grabbing at the desk as the chair collapsed beneath him.
+Presenter Hayde Fitzpatrick remained emotionless as the camera quickly switched to her.
 The program then went to a commercial break while the producers ascertained Nene's condition.
-He was unharmed and the interview continued, with Nene in a different chair.
+He was unharmed and the interview continued with Nene in a different chair.

-The incident led to an apology from the South African Broadcasting Corporation after the clip was leaked onto the internet.
-SABC spokesman Kaizer Kganyago called the event "unforeseeable and an accident," adding that "Mr. Nene must be applauded for being a true professional.
+The incident led to an apology from the South African Broadcasting Corporation (SABC) after the clip was leaked onto the internet.
+SABC spokesperson Kaizer Kganyago called the event "unforeseeable and an accident," adding that "Mr. Nene must be applauded for being a true professional.
 He carried on with the interview after a short ad break."
 The video was viewed 498,000 times on 27 October 2008 and was shared on viral video websites and social networks.

 Though Nene has said that the incident would not be good for his public image he later joked about it, stating that he had asked colleagues not to refer to his job title of Chair of the Committee whilst in his company.
 One colleague quipped that perhaps Nene should give up his chairmanship of the portfolio finance committee to lead a standing committee instead.
 Nene's office was swamped by media requests, and Nene stated he no longer wished to talk about the matter.
 He denied that his weight was responsible for the chair's failure, saying "I know I am heavy but I sit on these chairs all the time.
 It can't be my weight."
 He indicated that his children have been teased about the incident at school by classmates, and he reportedly sought legal advice concerning his rights and options regarding the way the video was leaked.